kevintores92/leadgenie-repo/AI_LG/DEPLOYMENT_RAILWAY.md

 Service configuration notes
 - `backend-api` (web):
   - Build: Dockerfile is provided at `apps/backend-api/Dockerfile`.
-  - The Dockerfile runs `npx prisma migrate deploy` on startup to apply migrations.
+  - The Dockerfile runs `prisma migrate deploy` on startup to apply migrations (uses the installed Prisma CLI).
   - Railway will expose the `PORT` via env — the app uses `process.env.PORT`.
 - `worker-services` (worker):
   - Build: Dockerfile is provided at `apps/worker-services/Dockerfile`.